Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 saved $c000-$cfff as flt-01.prg.c000
 ```

 Wow.
 That's... impressive.
 Now that we've done it the hard way ourselves we can appreciate it even more.
+The converted program was saved as `flt-01.prg.c000` and should be identical to the versions we created before.